tommy-khc/creating_art_by_neural_style_transfer_in_deep_learning/README.md

 # Creating Art by Neural Style Transfer in Deep Learning

-This project is applying the style of drawing from an art piece to another by deep learning algorithm in Python.
+This project is applying the style of drawing from one art piece to another by a deep learning algorithm in Python.

 ## Motivation
 This program is to visually have a taste of the power of deep leanring.